Back In Control Project

 BiC – Phase 1

-The Back in Control 2 project is currently supporting 46 people affected by modern day slavery or workplace exploitation.
-Having assessed the situation of those clients who have been on the project for more than a year, or have exited the project, so far:
+The Back in Control 2 project is currently supporting 53 people affected by modern day slavery or workplace exploitation.
+Having assessed the situation of those clients who have been on the project for more than a year, or have exited the project, so far, we have achieved the following:

--6 clients have reported improved English language skills
+-9 have reported having improved English language skills

 Many have also received material support such as food vouchers, bus tickets or mobile top-ups